-- (g) The applicant will be notified of the grant or denial of a request for an extension of time, and of the reasons for a denial.
+(g) Notice of grant or denial.
+The applicant will be notified of the grant or denial of a request for an extension of time, and of the reasons for a denial.
 Failure to notify the applicant of the grant or denial of the request prior to the expiration of the existing period or requested extension does not relieve the applicant of the responsibility of timely filing a statement of use under § 2.88.
-If, after denial of an extension request, there is time remaining in the existing six-month period for filing a statement of use, applicant may submit a substitute request for extension of time.
-Otherwise, the only recourse available after denial of a request for an extension of time is a petition to the Director in accordance with § 2.66 or § 2.146.
+If, after denial of an extension request, there is time remaining in the existing six-month period for filing a statement of use, applicant may submit a substitute request for extension of time to correct the defects of the prior request.
+Otherwise, the only recourse available after denial of a request for an extension of time is to file a petition to the Director in accordance with § 2.66 or § 2.146.
 A petition from the denial of an extension request must be filed within two months of the date of issuance of the denial of the request.
-If the petition is granted, the term of the requested six-month extension that was the subject of the petition will run from the date of expiration of the previously existing six-month period for filing a statement of use. - (h) If the extension request is not filed within a reasonable time after it is signed, the Office may require a substitute verification or declaration under § 2.20 stating that the applicant still has a bona fide intention to use the mark in commerce.
+If the petition is granted, the term of the requested sixmonth extension that was the subject of the petition will run from the date of expiration of the previously existing six-month period for filing a statement of use.